gilby125/swa-dashboard/README.md

 ## Usage
-It will scrape Southwest's prices every `n` minutes (`n` = whatever interval you define via the `--interval` param) and compare the results, letting you know the difference in price since the last interval.
+It will scrape Southwest's prices every `n` minutes (`n` = whatever interval you define via the `--interval` flag) and compare the results, letting you know the difference in price since the last interval.
 The default interval is 30 mins.

+You may optionally set a `--deal-price-threshold` flag, which will alert you if the prices fall below the threshold you define.
+Other than `--interval`, all other flags are required. _I'm lazy, so there is no validation._

 ```bash
 swa \